muratk3n/thirdwave/en/tweets/2020/week2.md

 ---

-You need to __close__ morose moth..f.ka.
+You need to __close__, morose moth..f.ka.
 That's what you need to do.

 \#ABC